Microsoft 365 Copilot Chat Changes on May 16, 2026: What Unlicensed Users Need to Know

 The image below shows how Copilot appears in MS Word for a non-licensed user before April 15, 2026.

-Possibly going away for non-licensed users for some tenants on April 15, 2026
+Possibly going away for non-licensed users on April 15, 2026

 In simple terms, Microsoft is moving the best in-app Copilot experience behind the paid Microsoft 365 Copilot license.
 That means if your organization has been using the free or included Copilot Chat experience in those apps, things may change depending on your company's size.